metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 1. Implement CRD for `HardwareClassificationController`.
 2. Create the Schema struct for HardwareConfiguration and Rules inside HardwareClassificationControllerSpec, in file pkg/api/metal3/v1alpha1 hardwareClassificationController_types.go
 3. Fetch baremetal host list from the baremetal operator running in the metal3 cluster.
-4. Extract the expectedHardwareConfiguration or rules from the yaml file passed to the CRD.
+4. Extract the expectedHardwareConfiguration or rules from HCC profile CR applied to the CRD.
+If customeFilter and expression rules both are given then user will get an error that one Of the two can be passed.
-5. Create a classification_manager.go file.
-Write a function manager() to call appropriate filter logic written in classification_filter.go.
+5. Create a FactoryClassificationManager.go file.
+Write a function FactoryClassificationManager() to call appropriate filter algorithm written in ClassificationFilters.go.
-6. Create a classification_filter.go file.
-Write multiple algorithms based on the cusom filter or expression filter to comapre host against profile or rules.
+6. Create a ClassificationFilters.go file.
+Write multiple algorithms based on the custom filter or expression filter to classify host against profile or rules.
 7. Set labels for baremetal host CR if it matches the profile.
 8. Write unit tests for above implementation.